 Day 1: Sanur, The Calm Beautiful Port City

-This is why I told you to install GoJek and Grab before your arrival.
+This is why you need to install GoJek or/and Grab before your arrival.
 Use the airport Wi-Fi and use GoJek or Grab to get yourself a taxi to Sanur.

 If you cannot use the app for some reason, walk outside of the airport area and grab a Bluebird taxi.
 Those taxis are the local taxi and will be just affordable as the ones through the apps.
 They are blue and say the word “Bluebird” on the side.